steph-query/craft-serverless-template/README.md

 ## Tweaks I made to the fork

 - Initialized a serverless framework project for easy backend services.
-- Added a `services` directory to deliniate the react application from the serverless services.
+- Added a `services` directory to deliniate the react application from the serverless functions.
 - Added `styled-components` to the `package.json`, because I never want to be without it again.
 - Added a the directory `src/utils` to keep API and global style vars for the design library.
 - Automated the entire CI/CD pipeline with Terraform.
 - Used [prompts.js](https://github.com/terkelg/prompts)  for easy setup and configuration.
 Just follow the CLI to get Terraform all set up!

 **BEWARE** -- THIS WILL COST YOU MONEY.
 IT WILL SPIN UP THE FOLLOWING AWS RESOURCES: